mixpanel/docs/pages/docs/best-practices/create-a-tracking-plan.md

 - [Financial Services](https://docs.google.com/spreadsheets/d/1oGv6vbIFiYbima9IX4ItpBJvuChs-zzh83MRt_dSPgg/edit?usp=sharing)

 You can also access a copy of a [blank Tracking Plan from here](https://docs.google.com/spreadsheets/d/1ZdOZ6TMtRPxy7qRxiLsvH9HWcHJM6nZydWKoThRxFKc/edit#gid=1641519238).
 Save a copy to your device to get started on your tracking plan.

+### Build out Visual User Flows
+Along with the tracking plan templates in your traditional spreadsheet, another helpful exercise is to build out a visual user journey.
+You can use tools like FigJam, Miro, or other similar type of tools.

+This is helpful because you can really understand the specific screens or page views and the exact steps in the user journey and what actions trigger the user behavior to be tracked as an event.

+Here is an example of a [FigJam User Journey](https://www.figma.com/file/tYEeeRE0Xz6IampBhGLotw/Media-and-Entertainment-Tracking-Plan?type=whiteboard&node-id=0-1&t=eRjXS1u4RcmGGFLX-0)https://www.figma.com/file/tYEeeRE0Xz6IampBhGLotw/Media-and-Entertainment-Tracking-Plan?type=whiteboard&node-id=0-1&t=eRjXS1u4RcmGGFLX-0.